Ryan-W31/makemore-CityNames/README.md

-# DinoNames
+# makemore-CityNames

-DinoNames takes in a single .csv file filled with 1000+ real dinosaur names and uses machine learning models to predict new ones.
+makemore-CityNames takes in a single .csv file filled with 20000+ US City Names from this [Kaggle dataset](https://www.kaggle.com/datasets/crawford/us-census-city-and-place-names/data) and uses machine learning models to predict new ones.

 This repository was inspired by and follows along with Andrej Karpathy's [Neural Networks: Zero to Hero](https://www.youtube.com/playlist?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ) youtube playlist.